tlentali/pycht/README.md

 ```

 You just have to cut and that's it !
 Enjoy.
-**Fun fact** : behind this script, you will find algos used for marketing, financial prediction, client targeting etc.
+**Fun fact** : behind this script, you will find algos used for marketing, financial prediction and client targeting.

 ## Install